a hearty, tomato-based tuscan ribollita soup with toasted bread, greens, butter beans, and parmesan

 Heat a large, heavy-bottom pot or Dutch oven over medium heat.
 Add the olive oil.
 When the oil is hot, add the onion, carrots, and celery.
-Let sauté for about 8 minutes until tender and slightly caramelized.
+Let sauté for 8-10 minutes until tender and slightly caramelized.
 Season with salt and black pepper.
 Stir in the garlic and let cook for another minute or so.

 Stir in the tomato paste and red pepper flakes.
 Let cook and caramelize for about 2 minutes.
 Pour in the red wine.
 Simmer for another 2 minutes.
 Add the tomatoes, chicken stock, and parmesan rind.